kdmukai/nostr_vanity_npub/README.md

         npub1[target]acd023...

 positional arguments:
-  target             The string you're looking for
+  targets               The string(s) you're looking for (comma-separated, no spaces)

 optional arguments:
-  -h, --help         show this help message and exit -e, --include-end  Also search the end of the npub -j NUM_JOBS, --jobs NUM_JOBS
+  -h, --help            show this help message and exit -b BONUS_TARGETS, --bonus_targets BONUS_TARGETS
+                        Additional targets to search for, but does not end execution when found (comma-separated, no spaces) -e, --include-end     Also search the end of the npub -j NUM_JOBS, --jobs NUM_JOBS
-                        Number of threads (default: 2)
+                        Number of threads (default: 4)
 ```

 ## Limitations